 2. Autonomous tractors

 These self-driving vehicles can perform various tasks, such as ploughing, planting, and harvesting crops.
 They are equipped with GPS, sensors, and other technologies, allowing them to navigate fields and perform tasks highly.
-Autonomous tractors can work continuously, without the need for breaks, and can be operated remotely, which reduces labor costs.
+Autonomous tractors can work continuously, without the need for breaks, and can be operated remotely, which reduces labour costs.

 3. Robotic arms